jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Developer Efficiencies

 {{% note %}}
-Just as we saw with IDEs, we've see the broader impact of DevEx on DevOps in things like how we deploy software, infrastructure as code, efficiencies, and really many more.
+Just as we saw with IDEs, we've see the broader impact of DevEx on DevOps in things like how we deploy software, infrastructure as code, developer efficiencies, and really many more.

 - Deployment Pipelines
 - Infrastructure as Code (IaC) Practices